Best Picks From The List

 Sometimes a particular graphics card from a different manufacturer will not have the I/O ports for connectivity as your monitor requires to show the display.
 Check the I/O ports at the back of your monitor and also the I/O ports of the graphics card you are buying.

-If your monitor is a 144Hz gaming monitor, then you must have a DVI port or a DP port on your monitor/GPU to get those 144Hz refresh rate smoothness.
+If your monitor is a 144Hz gaming monitor, then you must have a DVI port or a DP port on your monitor/GPU to get that 144Hz refresh rate smoothness.
 Make sure both your graphics card and monitor have these ports to avoid mishappening.